robertocapuano/Guild/README.md

 ![planet](pics/planet.jpg)

 The planet view shows, on the left side:
-- Planet details: name of the planet and tax rate.
+- Planet details: name, population, economy, climate and tax rate.
 - Cargo details: credit and capacity.

 on the right side: